Moment problems related to intrinsic characterizations of the moment functionals: Introduction

-Recently, in \cite{SCH3} has been proved the Positivstellensatz for an archimedean semiring using the Positivstellensatz for an archimedean quadratic module.
-At the end of Section 2, we prove a Positivstellensatz for an archimedean cone, which is neither a quadratic module nor a semiring.
+In \cite{SCH3} has been proved the Positivstellensatz for an Archimedean semiring using the Positivstellensatz for an Archimedean quadratic module.

+At the end of Section 2, we establish an characterization of a functional, which is a moment functional on $K_L$ and where we do not assume that $L$ is positive semidefinite but positive on an Archimedean cone, which is neither a quadratic module nor a semiring, and then we prove a Positivstellensatz for this cone.

-In Section 3, we establish a characterization of a moment functional on a compact set, which is a solution to the moment problem on a product of arbitrary intervals, which we show is a subset of $K_L$.
+In Section 3, we establish the main results of this paper which are Theorem \ref{MRA} and Theorem \ref{gend_aD_a}.
+In Theorem \ref{MRA} we establish an intrinsic characterization of the moment functionals, $ L:A\to \mathbb R $, on a compact set of characters where the support of the representing measure is contained in the set

-At the end of Section 3, we show that, as expected, the characterization from this section is equivalent to the characterization obtained in \cite{MSTP}.
+where $d_a,D_a$ are real numbers such that $-C_a\le d_a\le D_a\le C_a$ for all $a\in A$, which means that $D_L$ is a subset of $K_L$.
+Theorem \ref{gend_aD_a} shows that the characterization from \cite{MSTP} and the characterization from Theorem \ref{MRA} are, as expected, equivalent.

 In Section 4 of this paper, we present applications of the characterizations from the previous sections.
-For example, we relax the requirements in the Berg-Maserick theorem and in some results from \cite {DA2}.
+For example, we prove a Berg-Maserick type theorem and we discuss the moment problem on the ball and the moment problem on a generalized simplex.

-We also give, at the end of section 4, a proof of Schm\"udgen theorem concerning the moment problem on compact semi-algebraic sets, which use besides the ingredient of real algebraic geometry from \cite{SCH1} the numbers $C_a$ and Theorem \ref{MR}.
+We also give, at the end of section 4, a proof of Schm\"udgen theorem concerning the moment problem on compact semi-algebraic sets, which use besides the ingredient of real algebraic geometry used in \cite{SCH1}, the numbers $C_a$ and Theorem \ref{MR}.

 In the last section of the paper, we consider an unital commutative semigroup $S$ with involution and characterize a positive semidefinite function, which is a moment function on a compact set of characters of $S$.